iamtrask/PyAono/README.md

 --------
 ### What's new in the latest version?
 We just rolled out the support for key switching/rotation.
 Check it out by running `init_key_switching.py`.
 You can also run `init.py` to check out homomorphic operations working.
+This scheme has an `advantage` over other schemes that the key switching can both, increase as well as decrease the security level of the ciphertext!

 ### News
 New here?
 Check out our <a href="https://www.youtube.com/watch?v=jKKafEBx5P4">sample tutorial</a> on YouTube recorded by <a href="https://github.com/mayank0403">Mayank</a>.
 The tutorial covers a basic overview of how to use the API.
 More in-depth tutorials coming soon.
 Keep checking out YouTube <a href="https://www.youtube.com/channel/UCzoUqDE_OzYo6lGXtsEbOxQ">channel</a> and our GitHub repositories.